Terrence Pugh, MD, Co-Chief Resident

 Faculty and Resident Comments

 Jesse A. Lieberman, MD: "I came to Carolinas Rehabilitation as a resident because I felt like it was the best program in the Southeast.
 I had an excellent experience as a resident and I felt very well prepared for my fellowship.
-I came back to join the faculty because of the excellent reputation of the hospital and program and the comaraderie amongst the faculty and residents.
+I came back to join the faculty because of the excellent reputation of the hospital and program and the camaraderie amongst the faculty and residents.
 It is an excellent place to work and learn."

-Matthew Shall, MD: "After completing my residency training here in Charlotte, I was excited to return as a faculty member to work with a number of the fantastic physicians who mentored me through my training.
+Matthew Shall, MD: "After completing my residency training in Charlotte, I was excited to return as a faculty member to work with a number of the fantastic physicians who mentored me through my training.
 Carolinas Rehabilitation is in the forefront of rehabilitation not only locally and regionally, but has a growing reputation throughout the United States.
 I am proud to say that I am part of such an exemplary institution."

 Vu Q. C. Nguyen, MD: "I came here as a resident because it was the best program in the Southeast.
 The faculty's level of dedication to the program is unparalleled, and every resident is viewed as a unique gem with great brilliance just waiting to be polished.
 I chose this faculty job over others because I feel there's a special chemistry here.
 I am at home with this group of people.
 They're my mentors, pupils, colleagues and friends."